Skip to contents

 • Reference patient characteristics used in the virtual cohort are the Methods-section reference definition: 84 kg male, not on lipid-lowering medication, baseline PCSK9 = 425 ng/mL.
 Body weight distribution and PCSK9 distribution in the broader trial population (which shifts observed mean Cmax slightly relative to the reference patient) are not reproduced in this typical-value simulation.

 • Time-fixed covariates.
-All covariates in the model file (WT, SEXF, STATIN_MONO, EZE, PCSK9) are treated as baseline time-fixed.
-Kuchimanchi 2018’s dataset used baseline values for these covariates; concomitant-medication status was required to be stable (>4 weeks of administration before study day 1) in the exposure–response analysis, though the popPK analysis used any duration of administration.
+All covariates in the PK-only model (WT, SEXF, CONMED_STATIN_MONO, CONMED_EZE, PCSK9) and the joint PK + LDL-C model (the same five plus DIS_HEFH and REGI_QM) are treated as baseline time-fixed.
+Kuchimanchi 2018’s dataset used baseline values for these covariates; concomitant-medication status was required to be stable (>4 weeks of administration before study day 1) in the exposure-response analysis, though the popPK analysis used any duration of administration.